I Gotcha (Joe Tex song)

 "I Gotcha" is a song by Joe Tex.
 Originally intended for King Floyd, instead Tex recorded it himself in the late 1960s, but did not release it at that time.
 He decided to re-record it in late 1971 and released it as the B-side of "A Mother's Prayer", the first single from his 1972 album I Gotcha.
 Mostly spoken in the form of an early rap song, with few singing passages, "I Gotcha" has the singer chastising a woman for playing with his affections: "You never shouldn't have promised if you weren't gonna do it".

 Radio DJs ended up playing this B-side song more than the A-side.
-This would result in Tex having his first major hit in five years as "I Gotcha" eventually peaked at number one on the R&B chart and number two on the Pop chart for two weeks, behind "The First Time Ever I Saw Your Face" by Roberta Flack and would sell around three million copies.
+This would result in Tex having his first major hit in five years as "I Gotcha" eventually peaked at number one in the US, on the R&B chart and number two on the Pop chart for two weeks, behind "The First Time Ever I Saw Your Face" by Roberta Flack and would sell around three million copies.
 Billboard ranked it as the No. 6 song of 1972.
 In Canada, the song reached number 22.
 Tex would later re-record "I Gotcha" in a ballad-style for his 1978 album Rub Down.